Anastasiya-m4c/kindyy/README.md

 ### Attribution:
 - The initial setup of this project was strongly inspired by the walkthrough project.
 - Bootstrap was used as the foundation for the base templates, then extensively customized to achieve the desired design and functionality.
+- AI used for generating content, formatting and troubleshooting errors.

 ### Special thanks: